ayrat555/ayrat555.github.io/_posts/2018-08-26-be-productive-with-org-mode.md

 In this example you can see more Org mode features:

-- todo items have state - `TODO`, `DONE`.
+- todo items have states - `TODO`, `DONE`.
 You can define your own states (`WAITING` etc)
 - closed items have `CLOSED` timestamp
 - some items have priorities - A, B, C.
 - links can be internal (`[[file:~/...]`)

 #### Capture templates

-As described in org mode's documentation, capture lets you quickly store notes with little interruption of your work flow.
+As described in Org-mode's documentation, capture lets you quickly store notes with little interruption of your workflow.

 I configured several capture templates which help me to quickly create notes about things that I want to remember.